BlenderCN-Org/hypermesh/docs/internals.md

 layout: default
 ---

-# Internal workings of the hypermesh addon
+# Hypermesh: Technical Documentation

 The Blender hypermesh addon allows the manipulation of meshes in 4-dimensional Euclidean space.
 This is achieved by using ordinary Blender tools to manipulate _projections_ of this 4-mesh to 3-dimensional Euclidean space.

-This document described the internal working of the hypermesh addon.
+This document described the internal workings of the hypermesh addon.
 It is not intended for end users, but as a document to help in understanding the code.

 {::options toc_levels="2..6" /}